-Within the radiation service, existing historical and daily updated databases HelioClim-3 and SOLEMI for monitoring incoming surface solar irradiation were further developed.
+Within the radiation service, existing historical and daily updated databases HelioClim-3 and SOLEMI for monitoring incoming surface solar irradiation are further developed.
 The CRS is jointly provided by DLR, Armines, and Transvalor.
-The Monitoring Atmospheric Composition
+The Monitoring Atmospheric Composition and Climate (MACC) project series prepared for the service provision, which is now operational as part of the Copernicus programme.
+Data are made available via the Copernicus Data Store (ADS).